Important stabilizers (not highlighted): Erector Spinae, Rectus Abdominis, Obliques

 Dismount the barbell and step backward carefully.
 Your feet should be shoulder-width apart and pointing slightly outwards.

-Inhale as you squat down by pushing your butt backward and bending your knees forward.
+Inhale as you squat down by simultaneously pushing your butt backward and bending your knees forward.
 Keep your torso upright, and descend at least until your knees are bent at a 90-degree angle.

 Comments and tips